What Materials Make Eco Packaging?

 As this life cycle graphic shows, when the bagasse packaging is composted this represents a 'closed loop' as what started off life growing in the soil becomes the soil itself.

-Sugar bagasse products can be used in microwaves and refrigerators, are recyclable as well as 100% biodegradable and all of our sugar bagasse tableware and food containers are certified as compostable which means they'll break down in as little as 6-8 weeks.
+Sugar bagasse products can be used in microwaves and refrigerators, are recyclable as well as 100% biodegradable and all of our sugar bagasse tableware and food containers are certified as compostable which means they'll break down in under 12 weeks.

 Explore some of our bagasse range here.